ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Foreign-Languages.md

 This pattern says that the given character sequence MUST be detected as a contiguous sequence.
 You can use the usual exclusion and memorization operators on such words, and they will be applied to the sequence.

 ### ^testpattern
-Correspondingly, if you set a global variable "language" to "japanese", then in calls to ^testpattern (the condition of a node) will adjust user inputs that have japanese characters in the following ways:
+If you set a global variable "language" to "japanese", then in calls to ^testpattern (the condition of a node) will adjust user inputs that have japanese characters in the following ways:

 Normal character clusters are separated into discrete characters.
 These can match the patterns that have been compiled.
 English AND Japanese terminal punctuation marks corresponding to period, question , and exclamation are internally converted to English (because they will be stripped off the sentence as per usual).